 The purpose of this Public Policy Statement is to describe the positions of the National Association of Addiction Treatment Providers (NAATP) relative to issues of law, policy, funding, and regulation that impact the delivery of addiction treatment.

 The NAATP Political Action Committee (NAATP PAC) works to achieve policy improvement by directly influencing the policymakers.

 State Advocacy Toolkit

 NAATP has developed the State Advocacy Toolkit to support our members in the implementation of effective state legislative advocacy initiatives and the development of state hill days.

 NAATP Alliance for State Advocacy (ASA)

 The Alliance for Sate Advocacy (ASA) provides training, resources, and to develop a consistent voice on public policy that enhances the access to and quality of addiction treatment services.
 Involvement in this forum is a member benefit.

 Treatment Guidelines to Congress

-As Congress continues its bipartisan efforts to address the nation's addiction crisis, last year NAATP delivered to all members of Congress its Addiction Treatment Provider Quality Assurance Guidebook: A Guide to the Core Competencies for the Delivery of Addiction Treatment Services (The Guidebook).
+As Congress continues its bipartisan efforts to address the nation's addiction crisis, in 2019 NAATP delivered to all members of Congress its Addiction Treatment Provider Quality Assurance Guidebook: A Guide to the Core Competencies for the Delivery of Addiction Treatment Services (The Guidebook).
 NAATP encourages Congress to be informed by the Guidelines as it pursues legislation and regulation for all treatment providers.